All about bowel screening brochure English - HE2615

 Although these symptoms are usually caused by other conditions, it’s important to get them checked by your doctor.

-Bowel cancer is more common in those over the age of 60 years, and in men than women.
+Bowel cancer is more common in those over the age of 60 years, and is more common in men than in women.

 You can reduce your risk of developing bowel cancer by: